sunpy/ndcube/docs/ndcube.rst

              1.49986193e+00]] deg>,
    <Quantity [1.02e-09, 1.04e-09, 1.06e-09, 1.08e-09, 1.10e-09] m>)

-As stated at the top of this guide, `~ndcube.NDCube` is only written to handle single arrays described by single WCS instances.
+As stated previously, `~ndcube.NDCube` is only written to handle single arrays described by single WCS instances.
 For cases where data is made up of multiple arrays, each described by different WCS translations, `ndcube` has another class,